Deophius/singin/readme.md

 2. This project uses library
    [Better SQLite3 Multiple Cipher](https://github.com/utelle/SQLite3MultipleCiphers).
    Tested version is v1.3.5.
+3. Python's `requests` library.
+Tested version is `v2.26.0`.

-## Procedure for building and deployment
+## Procedure for building and deployment of our project

 1. On the build machine, download and unzip or clone the source code into a directory.
 2. Check and double check that your client and server are on the same network.